-- (a) forwarded to the CAA within 7 days of the work being inspected and, - (b) attached to the engine/propeller/component if not installed, and - (c) given to the aircraft owner to form part of the aircraft maintenance records after installation.
+- (a) forwarded to CAA within seven days of the work being inspected - (b) attached to the engine/propeller/component if not installed, and - (c) given to the aircraft owner to form part of the aircraft maintenance records after installation.

-The person certifying release-to-service is responsible for making the proper entry in the aircraft maintenance records referencing the CAA 337.
+The person certifying RTS is responsible for making the proper entry in the aircraft maintenance records referencing the CAA 337.